efthemiosprime/polyx/README.md

 ## Learning Path

-Poly is organized to help you learn functional programming concepts incrementally:
+PolyX is organized to help you learn functional programming concepts incrementally:

 1. **Start with Maybe** - The simplest and most immediately useful monad
 2. **Explore Either** - Learn error handling without exceptions